 Note: Embird will not copy the fonts; it assumes that you already have them in these folders.
 Please use Windows Explorer to copy the fonts into the folders before running Embird.

-6 - Click "OK" button to confirm the new settings.
-The scanning process will start (Picture No. 5).
-Please wait until it is finished; it may last for several minutes, depending on the number of fonts you have stored in the chosen folders.
+7 - Click "OK" button to confirm the new settings.
+The scanning process will start and it may last for several minutes, depending on the number of fonts you have stored in the chosen folders.

-7 - Once the scanning process is finished, the recognized fonts will be added to the " Fonts" box and you can use them as normally installed fonts (see also Font Engine Plug-in tutorial).
-The "not installed" fonts are drawn in blue color in the "Fonts" box.
+8 - Once the scanning process is finished, the recognized fonts will be added to the " Fonts" box and you can use them as normally installed fonts (see also Font Engine Plug-in tutorial).
+The "not installed" fonts are drawn in blue color in the "Fonts" box (Picture No. 5).